auzal/noise_makers/README.md

 Some notes on the printing process:
 - all tests have been made with PLA
 - prints have been tested up to .28 mm layer height.
 They should work up to .4 mm
 - the mouthpiece will need supports.
-Make sure to not include supports inside the chambers or it may be difficult to remove
+Make sure to not include support inside the chambers or it may be difficult to remove
 - an infill of about 15% is more than enough

 #### Step 2 - Gather materials